danielmerritt001/SlangShot/README.md

 ### [Sling you Slang Here!](https://slangshot.fly.dev/)
 <img width="1440" alt="Screenshot of SlangShot" src="public/assets/images/screenshot.png">

 Growing up in a diverse neighborhood in New Orleans, I always loved hearing the different ways my neighbors talked.
-My favorite part was learning the different words different families used.
+I would learn the different phrases and implement them into my daily verbiage.

 As I grew older, I realized that I commonly used phrases and words that confounded my college classmates.
 After all, if you're not from the Bayou, how would you know "Oh, they're from North of the I-10" meant they season their crawfish after they boil it?